Logseq DB Unofficial FAQ

 What happened to markdown files?

-Both the original Markdown (MD) based version of logseq and the DB version use an internal database when you are using the app.
+Both the original Markdown (MD) based version of Logseq and the DB version use an internal database when you are using the app.
 The difference is that, in the MD version, the files are always canonical.
-In the DB version, while you will can export to markdown files, the database version is always canonical.
+In the DB version, while you will be able to export to markdown files, the database version is always canonical.

-UPDATE: Here is a chart from @danzu that adds some clarity.
+This chart from @danzu shows how it works.
 When you are using either version of Logseq, it reads from in-memory database running on “Datascript.”
-The MD version stores the disk version in MD files, while the DB version stores the disk version in sqlite (an embedded database).
+The MD version stores the disk version in MD files, while the DB version stores the disk version in SQLite (an embedded database).

-Note, however, that sync and RTC will be part of “logseq pro” and require a subscription.
+Note, however, that sync and RTC will be part of “Logseq Pro” and require a subscription.
+See more on sync below.

 What are NewTags?

-See my post on how tags work in Logseq DB.
+See my post on how tags work in Logseq DB for more information.

 Can we import our MD graph?